- A combination of two words, (THERM = HEAT & DYNAMICS = MOTION).

 It can neither transfer heat nor matter.
 A universe is an isolated system.

 - A measurable quantity.

-- Values remain same on the division of a system.
+- Values remain the same in the division of a system.

-- Values change on the division of the system.
+- Values change in the division of the system.

 - Extensive property defined per mole or gram changes to an intensive property.